Admir Mehmedi: Post-playing career

 Just three months after retiring as an active footballer, he joined FC Schaffhausen as their new sporting director on 5 December 2023.
 His mission to secure the team's place in the Swiss Challenge League was successful.
 Despite this, he requested a mutual termination of his contract on 27 May 2024, just six months after his appointment, as he could not agree with the board's proposed budget reductions.

 Personal life

-In 2016, Mehmedi and his father arranged to build a news house for an impoverished family in Padalište, saying: "You know, building a house is not cheap, but I appreciate what I have, and I want others to feel fine as well."
+In 2016, Mehmedi and his father arranged to build a new house for an impoverished family in Padalište, saying: "You know, building a house is not cheap, but I appreciate what I have, and I want others to feel fine as well."

-Mehmedi is married with two children.
+Mehmedi is a Muslim and he's married with two children.